cloudflare/workers-sdk/.changeset/purple-ligers-own.md

 "wrangler": patch
 ---

-Update config-schema.json for the wrangler.toml
+chore: Update config-schema.json for the wrangler.toml